Chiamaka-Okek/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations file prints all possible combinations of two letters except oo

 13-print_float file prints a number with two decimal places

+100-decimal_to_hexadecimal file converts a number from base 10 to base 16